 2 DECIDE ON NEW OR USED.
 Though the initial price of a new airplane may seem to make buying used a better choice, think again.
 Buying new allows you to pay lower interest rates on your purchase (rates usually are subsidized by the manufacturer), finance the airplane for a longer time, and enjoy possible tax benefits.
 New-airplane warranties allow you to calculate maintenance costs precisely and give you peace of mind for the first few years of ownership.
 Loans for new airplanes usually are easier to qualify for, and down payments typically are lower than for a used airplane.
 You may be surprised to find that, in some cases, buying new may make more sense than buying used.

 |Get Tips From Buyers, And Learn From Their Stories

 Nothing beats experience.
 When it comes to buying an expensive item like an airplane, it’s wise to listen to those who have trod the path before.
 We talked to several buyers who went through the process—some smoothly and some not—so you could learn from their experiences.Firsttime Airplane Buyer: Anisa Shahin

 Airplane: 2008 Cirrus SR22 Turbo

 Airport: Santa Monica Airport (KSMO)

-Profile: Anisa began flight training with the intention of buying a plane; she earned her private pilot certificate in 2008.
+Profile: Anisa began flight training with the intention of buying a plane; she has a private pilot certificate.
 The financial business professional wanted something modern, safe and fast.
-She went directly through Cirrus to buy the new SR22 in 2008.
+She went directly through Cirrus to buy the SR22.

 Typical Mission: Business and pleasure; frequent trips under 1,000 nm.